-Discrimination and Sexual Harassment Prevention
+Discrimination, Sexual Harassment, and Sexual Misconduct Prevention

 “Eradicating discrimination and sexual harassment and fostering a respectful environment requires an ongoing, demonstrated commitment from all members of the University community."